OpenUSD vs SDF vs URDF vs MJCF

 Where Rigyd fits

-These formats are not mutually exclusive — most teams need more than one.
-Rigyd authors in OpenUSD (the most expressive, most portable option) and converts to MJCF, URDF, or SDF on demand, preserving mass, inertia, friction, and collision data across the boundary.
+These formats are not mutually exclusive, most teams need more than one.
+Rigyd authors in OpenUSD (the most expressive, most portable option) and emits MJCF directly.
+URDF and SDF can be derived from the OpenUSD output via community USD→URDF/SDF converters, preserving mass, inertia, friction, and collision data across the boundary.
 That way a single source asset works in Isaac Sim, MuJoCo, and Gazebo without re-authoring physics three times.

 Frequently asked questions